Methylergonovine use while Breastfeeding

 Summary of Use during Lactation

 Although results of several imperfect studies are somewhat mixed, it appears that methylergonovine can decrease serum prolactin and possibly the amount of milk production and duration of lactation, especially when used in the immediate postpartum period.
 The effect seems to be related to the dosage and route of administration, with injected doses having a greater impact than oral.
-A few oral doses may not severely affect lactation.
+A short course immediately postpartum does not appear to have a detrimental effect on lactation.

 Maternal Levels.
 After a regimen of oral methylergonovine 0.125 mg 3 times daily for 5 days, a single oral dose of 0.25 mg was given to 8 women.
 Milk levels 1 hour after the dose ranged from undetectable in 4 women (<0.5 mcg/L) to 1.3 mcg/L. By 8 hours after the dose, 7 women had undetectable milk levels, although it was 1.2 mcg/L in one individual.
 The authors estimated that the maximum dosage a breastfed infant would receive after a 7.5 mg daily maternal dosage would be 1.3 mcg which is about 0.3% of the adult dosage.